Benchmarking foundation potentials against quantum chemistry methods for predicting molecular redox potentials: Abstract

 \section{Abstract}

 Computational high-throughput virtual screening is essential for identifying redox-active molecules for sustainable applications such as electrochemical carbon capture.
 A primary challenge in this approach is the high computational cost associated with accurate quantum chemistry calculations.
 Machine learning foundation potentials (FPs) trained on extensive density functional theory (DFT) calculations offer a computationally efficient alternative.
-Here, we benchmark the MACE-OMol-0 FP against a hierarchy of DFT functionals for predicting experimental molecular redox potentials for both electron transfer (ET) and proton-coupled electron transfer (PCET) reactions.
-We find that MACE-OMol achieves exceptional accuracy for PCET processes, rivaling its target DFT method.
-However, its performance is diminished for ET reactions, particularly for multi-electron transfers involving reactive ions that are underrepresented in the OMol25 training data, revealing a key out-of-distribution limitation.
-To overcome this, we propose an optimal hybrid workflow that uses the FP for efficient geometry optimization and thermochemical analysis, followed by a crucial single-point DFT energy refinement and an implicit solvation correction.
+Here, we benchmark the MACE-OMol-0 and UMA FPs against a hierarchy of DFT functionals for predicting experimental molecular redox potentials for both electron transfer (ET) and proton-coupled electron transfer (PCET) reactions.
+We find that these FPs achieve exceptional accuracy for PCET processes, rivaling their target DFT method.
+However, the performance is diminished for ET reactions, particularly for multi-electron transfers involving reactive ions that are underrepresented in the OMol25 training data, revealing a key out-of-distribution limitation.
+To overcome this, we propose an optimal hybrid workflow that uses the FPs for efficient geometry optimization and thermochemical analysis, followed by a crucial single-point DFT energy refinement and an implicit solvation correction.
 This pragmatic approach provides a robust and scalable strategy for accelerating high-throughput virtual screening in sustainable chemistry.